 Do you celebrate Pi Day?

-We are not that silly besides those of you who know me when was the last time I was up at 1:59 in the morning eating pie.
-Okay, some of you do know me and can quote when this has happened.
+We are not that silly besides those of you who know me when was the last time I was up at 1:59 AM in the morning eating pie.
+Okay, some of you do know me and have photos of when this has happened.